If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 PI planning is a collaborative process and involves individuals from several departments in an organization.
 Nonetheless, they are primarily designated under the following roles:

-4. Product Managers: Describes the feature vision, and prioritizes backlog items.
+- Product Managers: Describe the feature vision and prioritize backlog items.

 Program Increment (PI) planning requires planning of its own.
 Whether you are a seasoned agile practitioner or just starting out, here’s a handy checklist to guide you through the “planning” for a PI planning event.

-The first step is to assemble the right ART members depending on the scope of your project.
+The first step is to assemble the right Agile Release Train (ART) members, depending on the scope of your project.
 This includes assigning roles to participants, such as the Release Train Engineer (RTE) to facilitate the event, business owners to guide business priorities, product managers to present feature vision, system architects to provide architectural insights, etc.

 Next, RTE needs to ensure that strategic alignment exists among participants and stakeholders.
 Confirm the scope, priorities, and roles, and validate that agile teams have designated members, Scrum Masters, and Product Owners.